-Homework Homework is a critical part of every student's learning experience.
-The amount of information to be learned increases significantly every year.
-The Nantucket School System strives to give homework which reflects class work, reviews skills and emphasizes problem solving and writing.
-Students are expected to complete homework assignments on time and to seek assistance from teachers when they don't understand an assignment.
-Parents who have questions or concerns about any aspect of homework are encouraged to contact their child's teacher.
+Homework Homework can be a critical part of every student's learning experience.
+The amount of information to be learned increases significantly every year as students move through the grade levels.
+The Nantucket Public Schools strives to give homework which reflects class work, reviews skills and emphasizes problem solving and writing.
+Research shows that the volume of reading a child engages in has the largest positive impact on reading comprehension and fluency.
+Students are asked to read every night for 20-40 minutes depending on their grade.
+Students are expected to complete homework and classwork that is assigned on time and to seek assistance from teachers when they don't understand an assignment.
+Parents who have questions or concerns about any aspect of their child's school work are encouraged to contact their child's teacher.
+This year, teachers will be using Schoology to share assignments with students once fully implemented.

-Suggested procedures
+Suggested procedures: